saiallala/PetCare/README.md

 # PetCare
-An Application that performs CRUD operation on pets vet visits and their hospital needs
+An angular web application that performs CRUD operation using Spring Framework for pets to keep track of their health and hospital visits.